CentraleSupelec/aristote-llm-workers/README.md

 ## Use Aristote's CLI

-You may need to test the features of the app without Docker.
+You can test the features of the app without Docker.

 You can do it, locally, through the `aristote` cli.
 In a virtual environment, we recommend installing dependencies with [uv](https://github.com/astral-sh/uv):